mathworks/toolboxdesign/MEX.md

 The `buildfile.m` is the same as before.

-## Creating multiple single source MEX functions
+## Handling a large number of MEX functions
-If you have multiple C++ source files with each files having its own MEX gateway, the above approach of placing each C++ source file in a separate folder can become cumbersome.
-In such scenarios we recommend moving the source files within the `mexfunctions` subfolder under the `cpp` folder.
+If you have many MEX functions, each in its own C++ source file, the approach of placing each C++ source file in a separate folder is cumbersome.
+In such scenarios we recommend an alternate pattern: move the source files within a `mexfunctions` subfolder under the `cpp` folder.

 ``` text
 arithmetic/